-The automotive aftermarket has seen a major uptick in e-commerce activity, but its not all about consumers – and the transition to more digital transactions is not without its human impacts.
+The automotive aftermarket has seen a major uptick in e-commerce activity, but it’s not all about consumers – and the transition to more digital transactions is not without its human impacts.

 According to a survey conducted by Hedges & Company, total U.S. aftermarket e-commerce revenue grew by 30.6% in 2020 from the previous year.
 And while compounded annual growth rate (CAGR) for parts e-commerce is projected just under 9% through 2025, the shockwave that this massive, pandemic-driven shift has sent through the aftermarket is undeniable.